Powerlearnproject/se-assignment-day-2-git-and-github-Khomotso99/README.md

 Recognize individual contributions and team successes to boost morale and motivation.

 .Address conflicts constructively:
-Establish clear conflict resolution processes to address disagreements in a respectful and productive manne
+Establish clear conflict resolution processes to address disagreements in a respectful and productive manne.